HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: System: HeedVision

 \subsection{Attention Model}

-The core architecture of HeedVision features a distributed attention model that captures, records, and visualizes collective user attention across multiple visualizations within a shared workspace.
+The core architecture features a distributed attention model that captures, records, and visualizes collective attention across multiple visualizations within a shared workspace.
 Unlike single-user AAV systems, our model maintains separate attention maps for each collaborator on each visualization.
 The attention model is implemented as a 3D voxel grid overlaid on each visualization, with individual voxels storing attention values for specific regions.
-This approach supports both individual and aggregated team-level attention maps, enabling users to review personal focus areas and identify regions of collective interest.
+This supports both individual and aggregated attention maps, enabling users to review personal focus areas and identify regions of collective interest.

-The system updates these attention values in real-time as collaborators interact with visualizations.
-The attention model follows principles similar to those of human short-term memory: attention accumulates when a user focuses on a specific region and decays over time as attention shifts elsewhere.

-Only voxels that intersect with the actual geometry of a visualization register and accumulate attention data.
-This creates a \textit{data-aware} approach that directly links attention metrics to the visualization's underlying geometric structure.
-This same infrastructure can support \textit{data-agnostic} approaches through alternative attention capture mechanisms (see Section~\ref{sec:attention-capture}).
+The system updates attention values in real time as collaborators interact.
+The model follows principles of human short-term memory: attention accumulates when a user focuses on a specific region and decays over time as attention shifts elsewhere.
+Only voxels that intersect with the actual geometry of a visualization register and accumulate attention data, creating a \textit{data-aware} approach that directly links attention to the visualization's geometric structure.
+This same infrastructure can support \textit{data-agnostic} approaches through alternative capture mechanisms (see Section~\ref{sec:attention-capture}).